Mark Vishik: Moscow

 Since 1965, Vishik was a professor at the Faculty of Mechanics and Mathematics, Moscow State University in Moscow.
 Since 1993 he conducted research at the Institute for Information Transmission Problems of the Russian Academy of Sciences.
 Vishik had 48 students and was the author of several books and more than 250 articles.
 His two sons, Mikhail and Simeon, are also mathematicians.
 Since 1961, he organized his seminar on Partial Differential Equations at Moscow State University.

 Vishik's work has been exceptionally fruitful.
 For example, Jacques-Louis Lions and w:it:Enrico Magenes wrote a three-volume work on non-homogeneous boundary value problems, developing the work by Vishik and Sobolev from 1956.

 Awards

 Mark Vishik was a member of the Italian Academy of Sciences since 1994.
 In 2001 he received an Honorary Doctorate from the Free University of Berlin.

+Seminar series

+Vishik started his seminar at Moscow State University in the spring of 1961, at the suggestion of I. M. Gelfand.
+The seminar ran on Mondays in Room 13-06 of the main building of Moscow State University, starting at 18:00 (initially at 16:00) and lasting for several hours.
+It featured talks of many world class mathematicians from Russia, France, and other countries.
+Traditionally, the speakers of the seminars were guests at M. I. Vishik's apartment on the Sunday night, before the seminar.
+The seminar ran for more than 50 years, until Mark Vishik's death in June 2012.

+Mark Iosifovich considered this seminar one of the main achievements of his life.
+This seminar collected the color of the mathematical community, and speaking at its meetings was considered a great honour.